Unit 3 - Practice Quiz

 A. Did I know about the system failure, I would back up the data.

-B. If I would have known about the system failure, I had backed up the data.
+B. Had I known about the system failure, I would have backed up the data.

-D. Had I known about the system failure, I would have backed up the data.
+D. Known about the system failure, I would have backed up the data.

 27 What is the specific meaning conveyed by 'only if' in the sentence: 'You will be promoted only if you meet all the performance targets'?